Skip to main content

 Phase (check_type)

 Pick before to check the call before it runs, or after to check it once the result comes back.
-Use before to block risky actions and after to tag calls based on what was returned (for example, a search that came back with sensitive data).
+Use before to block risky actions and after to tag calls based on what was returned.

 2